mpaperno/TJoy/README.md

 ### Requirements:
 * [Touch Portal](https://www.touch-portal.com) for Windows, v3.0.6 or newer.
 * **`vJoy` device driver**.
 You **must** install this separately otherwise the plugin can do nothing useful.
-  Currently the latest signed version I can find is [v2.2.1.1](https://github.com/njz3/vJoy/releases) from here: https://github.com/njz3/vJoy
+  * Currently the latest signed version I can find is [v2.2.1.1](https://github.com/njz3/vJoy/releases) from https://github.com/njz3/vJoy which works fine on my **Windows 10** 21H2.
+  * For **Windows 11** it seems like [v2.1.9.1](https://github.com/jshafer817/vJoy/releases/tag/v2.1.9.1) from the original author works better.
+It may need a few tries to install.
 * The latest version of this plugin: get the `TJoy-TouchPortal-Plugin-X.X.X.X.tpp` file from the latest release on the [Releases](https://github.com/mpaperno/TJoy/releases) page.

 ### Install:
-1. The plugin is distributed and is used as a standard Touch Portal `.tpp` plugin file.
+1. The plugin is distributed and installed as a standard Touch Portal `.tpp` plugin file.
 If you know how to import a plugin, just do that and skip to step 4.
 2. Import the plugin:
     1. Start _Touch Portal_ (if not already running).